electricbookworks/electric-book/_docs/images.md

 * a title (can be used to title descriptive text)
 * a description (hidden by default and used at `alt` text on the image; can be displayed and used with custom CSS)
 * a source (appears below the figure)
-* a [class](#classes) (for styling the layout of a given figure).
+* a [class](http://electricbook.works/docs/classes.html) (for styling the layout of a given figure). <!--- the id link that was here doesn't go anywhere.
+I've replaced it.
+-->

 The template uses that information differently depending on the output format.
-For instance, on the web and in the epub, the description is the text that screen-readers will read aloud to blind users who can't see an image, and we don't need to display it in print.
+For instance, on the web and in the epub, the description is the text that screen-readers will read aloud to visually-impaired users who can't see an image, and we don't need to display it in print.

 A caption and a description are similar, but not the same.
 A caption usually provides information about the figure, while a description describes its appearance.

 We define these things in the tag using 'parameters'.
 For instance, we set the `image` parameter by writing `image='mydog.jpg'`.
-Here is a `figure` include with each parameter set.
+Below is a `figure` include with each parameter set.
 You can copy this and set the value in each parameter.
 Nothing is mandatory, so you only need to include the parameters that your figure needs defined.

 Here is a full example: